AlfonLinata/Data_Analysis_Project/README.md

 # Sales Analysis

-This is an analysis of the sales data where we looking for answers of the marketing questions and visualize them.
+This is an analysis of e-commerce sales data where we looking for answers of the marketing questions and visualize them.
 The question include:
 1. What month achieve the highest sales?
 2. What day and day of the week is the best for sales?